dionhut/AzureMgtCmd/README.md

 AzureMgtCmd
 ===========

 A Command line tool that wraps Azure Management Libraries.
 Currently there are only a few Azure management tasks enabled.
-Uploading files to a blob storage container and managing cloud service deployments.

 This is great for the use I intended it for which is promoting packages and deploying packages from a Jenkins build job.
 I prefered using .NET management libraries over PowerShell where setting up credentials is less ideal for Jenkins jobs.